CheeseLad/docs/docs/homelab/services/uptime-kuma.md

 # Uptime Kuma

 ## Description

-Uptime Kuma is a fancy self-hosted monitoring tool.
-It can monitor HTTP(s) and TCP endpoints, and can send notifications via Email, Discord, Slack, Telegram, and Webhooks.
-It also has a beautiful dashboard that can be customized to your liking.
+Uptime Kuma is a self-hosted monitoring tool that helps you keep track of your websites, servers, and other services' uptime and downtime.
+Its purpose is to send notifications when something goes wrong, so you can quickly act and minimize losses.
+Uptime Kuma is known for its ease of use, customizable alerts, and detailed reporting features.
+It's a great addition to any homelab, allowing you to monitor your services from a single, user-friendly dashboard.

 ## Docker Compose File